darshangujraticodes/Database-Practice/mongoDB/mongodb-practice.md

      ])
      ```

    - While inserting data in mongodb it has 2 operation methods <br>
-  --> Ordered : It is default behaviour and line execution interpretor stops after encountering first error. <br>
+     - Ordered : It is default behaviour and line execution interpretor stops after encountering first error. <br>
-  --> Unordered : It is behaviour which ee have to set by setting `{ orderend: false }` which will allow interpretor to move on even though if it encounter any error jump on next line.
+     - Unordered : It is behaviour in which we have to set by setting `{ orderend: false }` which will allow interpretor to move on even though if it encounter any error jump on next line.

 ---